hadysata/KFUPM-semester-progress-bar/README.md

 ### Creating a New Branch

-Once you're assigned to an issue or want to start working on a new feature, create a new branch with a descriptive title preceded with your name as `@yourname/new-feature-title`.
+If you want to start working on a new feature/fix a bug, create a new branch with a descriptive title preceded with your name as `@yourname/new-feature-title`.

 _Note: branch names ar all small case separated by a dash `-`, e.g. `@hady/twitter-api-migration`_

 ### Conventions

-#### Commits & PR
+#### Commits & PRs

 The commit message should be structured as follows: